Souhaite faire des rencontres

 I can stop bullets with a focused stare… but, unfortunately, that’s a skill you’re either born with or you're not ;)

 I do, however, know how to teach you some very naughty words in Spanish and show you how to make a Bolognese sauce that will make your taste buds do the Tango.

 I’m also always happy to share some crazy and hilarious travel stories that I guarantee you’ve never heard before.
 I’ve probably got at least 10 in the same league as the events that led up to the police chief at the Argentine jail saying, in Spanish, “So, you’re the innocent one?
 Come with me.”

-Argentina, Colombia, Ecuador, Hungary, Mexico, Netherlands, Romania, Spain, Turkey, Ukraine
+Argentina, Colombia, Dominican Republic, Ecuador, Hungary, Mexico, Netherlands, Romania, Spain, Turkey, Ukraine